HBC

-Home » Counselling
+Home Counselling

-Counseling and emotional support are critical components of the comprehensive care for breast cancer patients, as the diagnosis and treatment of breast cancer can have a profound impact on mental and emotional well-being.
+As the diagnosis and treatment of breast cancer can have a profound impact on mental and emotional well-being.
 The journey through diagnosis, treatment, recovery, or living with metastatic cancer can be challenging, leading to a wide range of emotions such as fear, anxiety, depression, and stress.

 We at Hyderabad Breast Clinics understand the need for support and provide our cancer afflicts with the necessary information and guide them to the appropriate help providers.
 Our network of support providers include Psychologists, Social workers and Genetic counsellors.
 Here’s an overview of the various counselling and support options available for breast cancer patients: